Full Tilt (novel): Plot

-After failing to save Quinn, Blake meets Maggie in a mirror maze.
-Anyone who glances into these mirrors are presented with their worst fears and doubts, like being too fat or ugly.
+Blake meets Maggie in the fourth ride, a mirror maze where anyone who glances into the mirrors are presented with their worst fears and doubts, like being too fat or ugly.
 The two work together to find the exit.
 But just as the two come to the end of the ride, Maggie gets separated from Blake.
 She runs back into the ride, presumably lost.

-Next, Blake runs into Russ while trying to find a way out of the park.
+Next, Blake runs into Russ partway through the fifth ride.
 To his dismay, Russ attacks Blake after Russ made a deal with Cassandra to be let out of the park.
-Russ fails to prevent Blake from advancing and Cassandra betrays Russ by sending him to The Works.
-The Works is a desolate place similar to early industrial revolution factories and holds the park together.
-It is filled with individuals trapped by the park working nonstop to maintain the rides.
+Russ fails to prevent Blake from advancing to another ride and Cassandra betrays Russ by sending him to The Works, a desolate place similar to early industrial revolution factories that holds the park together.
+It is filled with individuals trapped by the park working nonstop to maintain the rides under threat of oblivion.
 Blake manages to locate Quinn again after his encounter with Russ.
-This time, he successfully persuades Quinn to escape with him.
-As they head towards the last ride, the trapped guests in the park begin to cheer.
+This time, he successfully persuades Quinn to escape with him after the fifth ride.

+As the brothers head towards the sixth ride, the trapped guests in the park begin to cheer.
 No one had ever gone this far since the park opened and those trapped support Blake on his quest to escape.
 His next ride is called King Tut, but because "King Tut" is never supposed to live, the ride starts to collapse on the duo.
-As a result, Blake falls into the works where he sees Maggie and Russ.
+As a result, Blake falls into the Works where he sees Maggie and Russ.
 Cassandra, desperate to keep Blake from leaving, makes Blake an offer.
 She offers Blake the chance to become someone akin to a god in the park.
-Blake would have powers equal to hers and be able to change reality in the park to his liking, making it a better place for his friends.
-That is, as long as Blake stops advancing on his sixth ride.
-He rejects the offer however and joins Quinn on his journey to the next ride.
+Blake would have powers equal to hers and be able to change reality in the park to his liking, making it a better place for his friends- as long as Blake stops advancing on his sixth ride.
+He rejects the offer however and joins Quinn on his journey to the final ride.